Liangqiong/liangqiong.github.io/_pages/about.md

 * 2022-04: One paper accepted to MEDIA 2022 [Paper](https://arxiv.org/pdf/2106.13208.pdf)
 * 2022-04: One paper accepted to PNAS 2022 [Paper](https://www.pnas.org/doi/abs/10.1073/pnas.2123111119)
 * 2022-03: One paper accepted to CVPR 2022 [Paper](https://arxiv.org/pdf/2106.06047.pdf)
+* 2022-01: We are oganizing a special issue ("Transformer in the Field of Medical Image Analysis") on jornal Frontiers in Radiology, please submit your paper [here] (https://www.frontiersin.org/research-topics/33732/transformer-in-the-field-of-medical-image-analysis)